 ILM Academy encourages the participation of parents in the continuous development and growth of the school.
 The Parent Teacher Organization, or PTO, provides the school with educational, social, and fundraising activities and can be a vital asset to the school and the school community.
 Mothers and fathers are indispensable partners of the school and can contribute a tremendous amount of time, effort, and money to ensure that their children receive a quality and well-rounded education.
 PTO meetings are held regularly and all parents are invited to attend.
 PTO officers are elected at the end of the previous academic year and serve a one-year term.
-Room Parents are also designated at the end of the previous academic year and the PTO as well as a resource for the teacher to help coordinate various activities such as class field trips, in-class parties, etc.
+Room Parents are also designated at the end of the previous academic year and will serve as a liaison between the homeroom teacher and the PTO as well as a resource for the teacher to help coordinate various activities such as class field trips, in-class parties, etc.